 Though I’m a graphic designer these days and could make my books in Adobe Indesign and have them professionally printed locally, Photobook makes it so easy to just upload and print the end result at such good quality, that I continue to use them.
 I find they are great value for money, especially if you subscribe to their email list and make use of their promotions.
 I even used their products to create a photo book of my wedding pictures.

 If Photobook doesn’t work for you, my next go-to is Shutterfly.
 Their creative tools are simpler and less comprehensive than Photobook.
-This means there is less of a learning curve when getting to grips with their design software, the compromise is less design flexibility.
+This means there is less of a learning curve when getting to grips with their design software.The compromise is less design flexibility.
 Their print quality is excellent also.

 Tips and tricks